nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

-evaluation:
+#Evaluation

+Doc providing information about "evaluation" of Project as:
-what we want to evaluate?
-What we want to focus on?
+- What the Project want to evaluate?
+- What aspect the Project want to focus on?

 > Is it effective?
 Can We measure A security level of a road through Ambiental Sensors Like Level of light , Loudness , relative Position respect to nearby Bar,pubs, Disco and others Points of interests?